Crouch and Prone

 - Fallout Tactics uses the positions in much the same way that X-COM does.
 It's quite difficult to see enemies lying prone behind even fairly small obstructions.

 - All Halo FPSs allow the player to crouch.
-Apart from decreasing the player's profile it makes one not register on enemy motion trackers.
-In Halo: Reach crouching also causes reticle bloom to reset more quickly, not an increase in accuracy but an increase in the rate at which one may fire accurately.
+Apart from decreasing the player's profile, it makes one not register on enemy motion tracker when moving.
+From Halo: Reach onward, crouching also causes reticle bloom to reset more quickly (which isn't technically an increase in accuracy, but an increase in the rate at which one may fire accurately) and reduces recoil.

-- The first Mass Effect game allowed one to crouch, but this was scrapped in the sequel, only allowing Shepard and co. to crouch when behind cover.
+- Mass Effect allowed the player to crouch, but this was scrapped in the sequel, only allowing Shepard and co. to crouch when behind cover.

 - Perfect Dark allows the player to crouch (which improves accuracy when using ranged weapons, as well as crawling through tight spaces) but only enemies can lie prone.